ianstormtaylor/slate/examples/Readme.md

 ```

 Now you can open up `http://localhost:8080/dev.html` in your browser and you'll see the examples site.
 Any changes you make to the source code will be immediately reflected when you refresh the page.

-## Development Examples

-There are also a set of examples that are for development only, for things like checking performance, in the `./dev` directory.
-You can safely ignore those!